 Old Town, New Queens is a Pride Night event at the Britannia Mine Museum.
-It features drag performances and other activities celebrating the 2SLGBTQ+ community.
+It features drag performances celebrating the 2SLGBTQIA+ community.

 Pride Night Event at Britannia Mine Museum